R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/guides/pg9182-docker-installation-guide.md

 description: >-
   pg9182 has provided a complete docker image to run on Linux servers.
 This provides some server management tools and offers better performance.
 No physical GPU is needed.
-His github page can be found [
 ---

 # Docker Install

-The aim of this guide is to show the steps to build a docker-compose container that starts on boot and to show basic configuration
+The aim of this guide is to show the steps to build a docker-compose container that starts on boot and to show basic configuration.
+Docker image can be found in this GitHub repo: [https://github.com/pg9182/northstar-dedicated](https://github.com/pg9182/northstar-dedicated)

 ### Prerequisites